Sparkman2/Anime_API/README.md

 # Testing the Jest Test

-1. Download the zip file in GitHub and extract and set the folder in your desktop, it should be called Anime_API-main.
+1. Download the zip file in GitHub and extract and set the folder on your desktop, it should be called Anime_API-main.
 You can rename this to anything you like

 2. Open up your terminal and get into the folder Anime_API-main using the cd commands.